House Press - Coromandel

-A stone placed above the entrance of Coromandel bearing both the Architect Marco Zanuso and client Syndney Press's name, date in Roman numerals 1975 and Latin inscription from the Aneied of Virgil with somewhat obscure meaning - perhaps "here a boundless ending"?
+A stone placed above the entrance of Coromandel bearing both the Architect Marco Zanuso and client Sydney Press's name, date in Roman numerals 1975 and Latin inscription from the Aeneid of Virgil with somewhat obscure meaning - perhaps "here a boundless ending"?

 Wording on headstone: